I Built an MMORPG on AWS Lambda. Here's What It Forced Me to Throw Away.

 HackerQuest avoids all of these by being a terminal game.
 The world is a set of database rows.
 Actions are discrete.
 Nobody cares if there is a 200ms latency before their hack command resolves -- it reads more cinematic when there is.

-The whole backend -- 15 Lambdas, one table, one user pool, three scheduled jobs -- fits in a single SAM template.
+The whole backend -- 28 Lambdas, two tables, one user pool, five scheduled jobs, one WebSocket API -- fits in a single ~1100-line SAM template.
 It deploys in under three minutes.
 I can tear the entire stack down and redeploy it from scratch while making coffee.
 For the kind of game this is, that is worth more than any persistent-server feature I gave up.